huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param number y: the pixel y coordinate

+.. js:function:: overlay.setClippingRect(x, y, width, height, layer)

+   Sets the rectangular clipping region for the specifieid overlay layer.
+A clipping region will cause the overlay's rendering to be contained inside it.
+In other words, any content from the overlay layer will not be visible outside of the specified rectangle.

+   :param number x: the rectangle's pixel x coordinate, 0 is the left edge of the current map.
+A negative value is where the left map border's region is
+   :param number x: the rectangle's pixel y coordinate, 0 is the top edge of the current map.
+A negative value is where the top map border's region is
+   :param number width: the rectangle's pixel width
+   :param number height: the rectangle's pixel height
+   :param number layer: the layer id

+.. js:function:: overlay.setClippingRect(x, y, width, height, layer)

+   This is an overloaded function.
+Sets the rectangular clipping region for all overlay layers.
+A clipping region will cause the overlay's rendering to be contained inside it.
+In other words, any content from the overlay layer will not be visible outside of the specified rectangle.

+   :param number x: the rectangle's pixel x coordinate, 0 is the left edge of the current map.
+A negative value is where the left map border's region is
+   :param number x: the rectangle's pixel y coordinate, 0 is the top edge of the current map.
+A negative value is where the top map border's region is
+   :param number width: the rectangle's pixel width
+   :param number height: the rectangle's pixel height

+.. js:function:: overlay.clearClippingRect(int layer)

+   Clears any clipping for the specified overlay layer.
+See ``setClippingRect`` for more info about clipping.

+   :param number layer: the layer id

+.. js:function:: overlay.clearClippingRect()

+   Clears any clipping for all overlay layers.
+See ``setClippingRect`` for more info about clipping.

 .. js:function:: overlay.getPosition(layer = 0)

    Gets the position of the specified overlay layer.